nsthethunderbolt/multi-params-visualizer/README.md

 # Multi Parameters Visualizer

 A Python-based desktop application for tracking and visualizing various parameters over time.
 This tool helps you monitor multiple parameters with visual indicators for normal and abnormal ranges.
+Developed using cursor AI.

 ## Features